BackslashStudio/sextant/doc/api.md

-# sextant — API guide
+# sextant — API guide v0.3

-Everything you need to use sextant.

 All public symbols live in namespace `sextant`, behind one header: